 - Proactively communicate with other departments to minimize length-of-stay for shelter pets.

-- As a member of the leadership team, the SV must consistently exemplify, mentor, and reinforce WHS values and mission-driven culture of service.
+- As a member of the leadership team, the Veterinarian must consistently exemplify, mentor, and reinforce WHS values and mission-driven culture of service.
 This includes representing WHS at the Marion-Polk Veterinary Association meetings and participation in other WHS public and humane education events as requested.

 - Perform other duties as requested by WHS management.

 CONTROLS OVER WORK

 The Veterinarian works under general direction of the Operations Director and is expected to pursue the established duties with minimal supervision.
 Confidentiality and professionalism must be adhered to at all times.

 This position interacts and collaborates with all levels of the organization, ranging from entry level employees to executive team members.
 Interactions with volunteers, members of the general public, animal welfare professionals, and veterinary medicine professionals occur on a frequent basis.
 Contact and communication is carried out through face to face, telephone, and electronic interactions.
 Communication must be clear, understandable, and respectful in all circumstances.